loomio/loomio-docs/policy/src/subscriptions/pricing.md

 # Loomio subscription plans
 Simple, easy to understand pricing to encourage regular Loomio use and allow your group to grow without restriction.

-A Loomio subscription is one price per group, and there is no limit on the number of subgroups you can have.
+A Loomio subscription is one price per group, and there is no limit on the number of people.

 This means you can invite everyone in your organization into your group!